 Taxation.
 Ukrainian tax authorities are increasingly directing their attention to the business community as a result of the overall Ukrainian economic environment.
-In respect of this, the local and national tax environment in Ukraine is constantly changing and subject to inconsistent application, interpretation and enforcement.
-Non-compliance with Ukrainian laws and regulations can lead to the imposition of severe penalties and interest.
+The local and national tax environment is constantly changing and subject to inconsistent application, interpretation and enforcement.
+Non-compliance with Ukrainian laws and regulations can lead to the imposition of severe penalties and fines.
 Future tax examinations could raise issues or assessments which are contrary to the Group companies' tax filings.
-Such assessments could include taxes, penalties and interest, and these amounts could be material.
+Such assessments could include taxes, penalties and fines, and these amounts could be material.
 While the Group believes it has complied with local tax legislation, there have been many new tax and foreign currency laws and related regulations introduced in recent years which are not always clearly written.